DataBassGit/AgentForge/docs/Agents/Agents.md

 # Agents Overview

 Welcome to the heart of the **AgentForge** framework—the **Agents**.
-These entities are the driving force behind the system, managing data, rending prompts, and ensuring seamless operations.
+These entities are the driving force behind the system, managing data, rendering prompts, and ensuring seamless operations.
 Here, you'll get a comprehensive understanding of how agents function, the methods they employ, the prompts guiding them, and how you can craft your own custom agents.

 ---